AElfProject/AElf/docs/resources/smart-contract-apis/token-holder.md

 ```

 **CreateTokenHolderProfitSchemeInput**:
-- symbol: the token that will be used for locking and distributing profits.
+- **symbol**: the token that will be used for locking and distributing profits.
-- minimum lock time: minimum lock time before withdrawing.
+- **minimum** lock time: minimum lock time before withdrawing.
-- automatic distribution threshold: used when registering for profits (RegisterForProfits).
+- **automatic distribution threshold**: used when registering for profits (RegisterForProfits).

 ## **AddBeneficiary**